-We will soon be increasing signage within our parks and providing wayfinding on routes to help ease physical distancing.
-A programme of vegetation clearance to remove obstructions on public footways is also being undertaken.
+We increased signage within our parks and provided wayfinding on routes to help ease physical distancing, along with vegetation clearance to remove obstructions on public footways.

 Increased Pedestrian Priority at Junctions:

-An early Spaces for People intervention saw the need for pedestrians to use the push buttons at crossings eliminated to reduce the risk of spreading the virus.
+An early Spaces for People intervention eliminated the need for pedestrians to use push buttons at crossings to reduce the risk of spreading the virus.
 This popular measure which is now in operation at over 50 sets of lights is being rolled out more widely throughout the city.

 Touch-free crossing technology has also been introduced at selected locations.